Lauren Laverne: Personal life

+In August 2024, Laverne stated that she had been diagnosed with cancer, but was expected to make a full recovery.
+On 24 November 2024, she announced that she had been given the "all clear" following treatment.

 Politics

-Laverne is a supporter of the Labour Party.
-In late 1996, on a children's TV programme, Laverne referred to the Spice Girls as "Tory scum" for their support for the Conservatives.
-This was before the 1997 United Kingdom general election.
+Laverne has been a supporter of the Labour Party.
+In late 1996, Laverne referred to the Spice Girls as "Tory scum" for their support for the Conservatives.
+This was before the 1997 general election.

-In 2005, Laverne's passion for her home city resulted in her becoming an ambassador promoting and raising awareness of Sunderland.
-She received an honorary fellowship from the University of Sunderland in July 2009.